Release of capital to support core and/or new business opportunities

 This is also known as a Loss Portfolio Transfer (LPT) and is typically achieved by agreeing the terms of a 100% Net Quota Share reinsurance agreement.
 It provides economic finality for the seller, but no legal transfer of insurance or reinsurance policies and can be effective immediately.
 A Reinsurance Solution can be used as the first step to achieving full legal finality (via an Insurance Business Transfer) in circumstances where the legal process takes an extended period of time.
 It can also be used where full legal finality is difficult to achieve or legislation simply does not exist.
 The LPT may also be accompanied by a Run-Off Management Agreement (ROMA), which provides operational finality for the reinsured and is, again, a structure that could provide almost immediate relief to a transferor.

 The sale of the company – typically a subsidiary that writes business that is no longer core to the group’s goals – will be achieved by entering into a share purchase agreement that covers the sale of 100% of the shares in the company to Compre.
-The sale will require the consent of local regulators to the change of control and the timescale for this varies but is typically 3-6 months.
+Non-insurance due diligence is also required and completion of the change of control will require the approval of local regulators.
+Legal, economic and operational finality is achieved on completion and will typically take 6 months.